casact/chainladder-python/CONTRIBUTING.md

 #### Functionality in R
  Several of the unit tests use `rpy2` to call into R's version of `chainladder`.
 In general, if the functionality exists in R, it is worth liberally writing tests that directly compares the two softwares.
+The R dependencies are available in `r_requirements.txt`.